magento/devdocs/src/safe-upgrade-tool/introduction.md

   - Upgrade
 ---

-SUT is a CLI tool that checks a magento instance against a specific version by analysing all the non-magento modules installed in it.
+SUT is a CLI tool that checks a magento instance against a specific version by analyzing all the non-magento modules installed in it.

 SUT identifies which potential problems you have to fix within your customized code when trying to upgrade to a newer magento version.

 Running the tool will return a list of errors and warnings that you will have to take into account to complete the upgrade to the desired version.

-Refer to the [SUT installation guide]({{page.baseurl}}/sut/install.html) for full instructions on how to install these prerequisites.
+Refer to the [SUT installation guide]({{ site.baseurl }}/safe-upgrade-tool/install.html) for full instructions on how to install these prerequisites.